 So the moon looks different throughout the night, due to the moon’s arcing path across our sky.
 But what about the moon phases?
 Are they the same for all of us?

-So … here’s a big part of the answer.
-The Northern and Southern Hemispheres see the moon oriented differently with respect to the horizon.
+An important point to take into consideration is that those in the Northern and Southern Hemispheres also see the moon oriented differently from one another, with respect to the horizon.
 The change in orientation leads to differences that can be hard to comprehend!
 For one thing, observers in the Northern and Southern Hemispheres see the moon apparently upside-down with respect to each other.
-You can see that if you scrutinize the moon’s features in the images below.
-Notice that – for example – from the Northern Hemisphere, a waxing moon (from new moon to full moon) increases its phase from right to left.
+You can see that, if you scrutinize the moon’s features in the images below.
+Notice that from the Northern Hemisphere, a waxing moon (from new moon to full moon) increases its phase from right to left.